kevinolega/callcentertrainingtips/_posts/2019-08-10-sixteen-personalities.md

 Ask this question.

-## What are positive traits of my DISC results?
+## What are positive traits of my personality type?

 Select ten positive traits that apply to you and write that down on your journal.

 Next question.

-## What are the negative traits of my DISC results?
+## What are the negative traits of my personality type?

 Select five negative traits and write those down on your journal.